keithlegg/gnelscript/README.md

        |-point_ops       - functions to work with coordinates directly
           |-polygon_ops     - deals with polygon indices, point indices
               |             - geometry is stored as vertex arrays and face indexes with a flat data structure
-              |-object      - deals with groups of polygons, normals, polygon operators loading, saving, ect
+              |-object3d    - deals with groups of polygons, normals, polygon operators loading, saving, ect

 Designed to be a self contained python module that you import into other places.

-It has some numpy functions that can be disabled with a global.
+I am looking at adding other libraries like numpy, trimesh, shapely and networkx

-To enable numpy go to __init__ and set
+To enable other libraries go to __init__ and set

-NUMPY_IS_LOADED=True
+[LIBRARY]_IS_LOADED =True

 To use examples - just imort them like this